-Fatigue: Initially not as bad the Psoas abscess (see above note).
+Fatigue: Initially not as troubling as the Psoas abscess (see above note).

 Pain: I always had pain on my right side.
 A few years ago I had a carcinoid cancer scare due to the pain but thankfully it turned out to be Crohn's scarring.

 Frequent bowel motions: mainly during the morning up to 6 times in two hours.
-I have been pretty lucky that this doesn't happen all day like other Crohn's patients but believe me when you have to go, it's very hard to control not having an accident.
-In bad flare times I avoid walking in the mornings.
+I have been fortunate that this doesn't happen all day like other Crohn's patients but believe me when you have to go, it is very hard to control not having an accident.
+In severe flare times I avoid walking in the mornings.

 THE HEMICOLECTOMY OPERATION

-When I arrived at theatre there were a lot of identification questions and cross checks
+When I arrived at the theatre, there were a lot of identification questions and cross-checks

 The theatre was freezing!

-I was transferred from my bed to the slim operating table and that's when I started to get a bit panicked.
+I was transferred from my bed to the slim operating table and that is when I started to get a bit panicked.

-I distinctly recall being amazed how many medical staff were in the theatre that would be part of my surgical team (I think all up 8).
+I distinctly recall being amazed how many medical staff were in the theatre that would be part of my surgical team (I guess all up 8).

-A pair of boots that went up to the knee were put on me (they electronically massage the legs to help prevent blood clots).
+A pair of boots that went up to the knee were put on me (they electronically massaged the legs to help prevent blood clots).
 They felt heavy.